peterdurham/code-boost/content/blog/node-express-setup/index.md

 tags: ["Node", "Express", "Setup"]
 ---

 Node.js and Express are the cornerstore tools used to build Backend and Full-stack applications using JavaScript.

 *Node* is a JavaScript runtime that operates outside of the browser using Chrome's V8 JavaScript engine.

 *Express* is web application framework for Node.js which can be used to setup a backend API.

 ### What is an API
 An API or *applied programming interface* is a computing interface exposed by a software program or internet services to allow third party use of its functionality.
 APIs can be used both *privately* and *publicy* to `consume` or `provide` data.

 ### Why build one?
 An `API` is required to interface with most modern databases.
 A `Node-Express` server is able to talk with both the `client` and the `database`.
 This setup will allow for persistent data storage, and the ability to create a user system with `login`.

+> Note: This tutorial will show you how to setup a basic Exprses Server and connect it to a React application but does not connect with any databases.
+Check out this [Full stack tutorial](https://code-boost.netlify.com/full-stack-react-node/) if you want to connect your app with a database.
+This tutorial is a good overview if you are new to full-stack development.

 ## Getting Started
 In this tutorial we will be setting up a basic `Node` and `Express` application.
 This application will **not** be connected to a database, however it will contain all of the logic needed to perform db operations.